RUCAIBox/HaluEval/README.md

 ```

 - Second, we sample 10K samples and generate their hallucinated counterparts by setting the task (e.g., `qa`, `dialogue`, or `summarization`)
 and sampling strategy (e.g., `one-turn` or `multi-turn`).
 Here, we generate hallucinated samples for the QA task using the one-turn sampling strategy based on the downloaded HotpotQA dataset.
 (Note: You need to set `openai.api_key`.)
 ```
 python generate.py --seed_data hotpot_train_v1.1.json --task qa --strategy one-turn

 ```

 - Finally, we select the most plausible and difficult hallucinated sample from these two sampling methods.
+The final selected samples will be stored in the `data` directory.
 Here, we select the best hallucinated answer for the QA task.

 ```
 python filtering.py --task qa